 Baseball was revived in Christchurch by Canadian visitors to the 1906–7 New Zealand International Exhibition, and again in 1909 and 1910.

 In 1945 the RNZAF jungle training base at Swanson trained air force personnel in the rudiments of baseball and other American sports such as volleyball and basketball.
 It was considered essential for airmen based in the tropical South Pacific to maintain their fitness.
-Training in unfamiliar American sports enabled the New Zealanders to keep fit by playing sport against the Americans who made up most of the allied forces in the South Pacific.
+Training in unfamiliar American sports enabled the New Zealanders to keep fit by playing against the US personnel who made up most of the allied forces in the South Pacific.

 Baseball was played in Auckland and Wellington before and after the First World War.
 Regular matches were played in Wellington in 1923–24 and there were also clashes with Canterbury.
 However, even the visit of an American fleet in 1925 failed to sustain the sport.

 In January 1943, a crowd of 20,000 watched a match between US Marine Corps teams at Athletic Park to benefit patriotic funds.
-Some Wellingtonians were shocked by players’ ‘threatening attitudes’ towards umpires when they disagreed with a ruling.
+Some Wellingtonians were shocked by players’ ‘threatening attitudes’ towards umpires when they disagreed with rulings.
 By that time baseball had been supplanted locally by softball, which many found easier to play.

 A New Zealand Baseball Association (now Baseball New Zealand) was formed in Auckland in 1989.
 The sport is also played in Northland, Waikato, Wellington and Canterbury, with national senior and youth championships contested annually.
 New Zealand teams compete in the Australian Provincial and under-23 championships, and in Asian Zone age-grade championships.
-In 2014 a 12-and-under team competed in the prestigious Cal Ripken World Series in Maryland.
+In 2014 a 12-and-under team played in the prestigious Cal Ripken World Series in Maryland.

 Promising local baseball and softball players are scouted by North American major league baseball clubs, with which some teenagers have gained contracts.
 While no New Zealand-born players have played in the major leagues (baseball’s top level), Christchurch’s Travis Wilson made the Atlanta Braves roster in 2001.
 Canadian-born New Zealand citizen Scott Richmond pitched for the Toronto Blue Jays in 2008, and American-born New Zealand resident Nick Maronde pitched for the Los Angeles Angels in 2012 and 2013.